WATCH: Adaptive Monitoring for AI Deployments via Weighted-Conformal Martingales: Introduction

 For example, consider a healthcare use case where the goal is to predict the risk of sepsis, a life-threatening infection, $Y$ from electronic health record inputs $X$ (e.g., vital signs, lab tests, medical history, demographics) using an AI/ML system (e.g., \citet{adams2022prospective}).
 Various clinical data shifts pose challenges to monitoring in practice \citep{finlayson2021clinician}.
 Figure \ref{fig1:synthetic_examples} illustrates hypothetical synthetic-data shifts that can be interpreted through this sepsis example, where for simplicity $X$ only represents a patient's age.
 An example of a benign shift is a mild shift in patient demographics primarily toward young adults; Figure \ref{fig1:synthetic_examples}a shows a corresponding covariate shift in the marginal $X$ distribution.
 Such a mild shift to a younger population would be benign, as younger individuals are well-represented in the training data and also tend to have lower, less variable (easier to predict) sepsis risk---so, there is no need for an alarm.
 On the other hand, harmful shift examples include if the AI tool were deployed with a much older population than observed in the training data (e.g., Figure \ref{fig1:synthetic_examples}b) or if a new microbial strain were to arise that was especially severe in children (e.g., Figure \ref{fig1:synthetic_examples}c).
 In any such harmful shift case, swift detection and root-cause analysis is essential to initiate and inform retraining, to ultimately minimize harm.

 Recent advances in anytime-valid inference \citep{ramdas2023game} and especially conformal test martingales (CTMs) \citep{volkhonskiy2017inductive, vovk2021testing} offer promising tools for AI monitoring with sequential, nonparametric guarantees.
 However, existing CTM monitoring methods (e.g., \citet{vovk2021retrain}) all rely on some form of \textit{exchangeability} (e.g., IID) assumption in their null hypotheses---informally, meaning that the data distribution is the same across time or data batches---and as a result, standard CTMs can raise unnecessary alarms even when a shift is mild or benign (e.g., Figure \ref{fig1:synthetic_examples}a).
-Meanwhile, existing comparable monitoring methods for directly tracking the risk of a deployed AI (e.g., \citet{podkopaev2021tracking}) tend to be less efficient than CTMs regarding their computational complexity, data usage, and/or speed in detecting harmful shifts (Sec. \ref{subsec:harmful}).
+Meanwhile, existing comparable monitoring methods for directly tracking the risk of a deployed AI (e.g., \citet{podkopaev2021tracking}) tend to be less efficient than CTMs in their speed of detecting harmful shifts, data usage, and/or computational complexity (Sec. \ref{subsec:harmful}).

 Our paper's contributions can be summarized as follows: \begin{itemize} \item Our main theoretical contribution is to propose weighted-conformal test martingales (WCTMs), constructed from sequences of online weighted-conformal $p$-values, which generalize their standard conformal precursors.
 WCTMs lay a theoretical foundation for sequential and continual testing of a broad class of null hypotheses beyond exchangeability, such as shifts that one aims to model and adapt to. \item For practical applications, we propose WATCH: \textbf{W}eighted \textbf{A}daptive \textbf{T}esting for \textbf{C}hangepoint \textbf{H}ypotheses, a framework for AI monitoring using WCTMs.
 WATCH continuously adapts to mild or benign distribution shifts (e.g., Figure \ref{fig1:synthetic_examples}a) to maintain end-user safety and utility (and avoid unnecessary alarms), while quickly detecting harmful shifts (e.g., Figure \ref{fig1:synthetic_examples}b \& c) and enabling root-cause analysis. \end{itemize}